 Penalties for federal crimes are often harsher than they would be for other crimes.
 And according to the Pew Research Center, less than 1% of federal criminal defendants get an acquittal.
 If you find yourself facing charges for a federal crime, it will be important that you understand how the process works.

 A federal crime is any criminal offense that violates federal law.
 The agency that takes on the case will depend on what authorities suspect you of.
-For example, the Federal Bureau of Investigations may get involved if there is concern that you have posed a threat to national security.
+For example, the FBI may get involved if there is concern that you have posed a threat to national security.
 On the other hand, the Drug Enforcement Administration might investigate you if someone accuses you of a drug-related crime.

 One point of confusion is the common overlap between federal laws and more localized laws.
 Under the dual sovereignty doctrine, the federal government and a smaller governmental body can charge you for the same offense if you have violated each of their laws.
 You can then wind up with more than one charge on your record, along with additional penalties.